-1.35 During normal office hours from the close of nominations until the day before the poll, only certain people are entitled to inspect home address forms.
+1.45 During normal office hours from the close of nominations until the day before the poll, only certain people are entitled to inspect home address forms.
 These people are:

-- any (other) person standing nominated as a candidate in the same electoral area as you - the proposer or seconder of any other person standing nominated as a candidate in the same electoral area as you

-1.36 No person is permitted to take an extract from them or make a copy of them.
+- any (other) person standing nominated as a candidate in the same electoral area as you - the election agent of any other person standing nominated as a candidate in the same electoral area as you - (or, if the candidate is acting as their own agent, any person nominated by them) - the proposer or seconder of any other person standing nominated as a candidate in the same electoral area as you - 1.46 No person is permitted to take an extract from them or make a copy of them.